 Channel 40 did manage a "first" when it broadcast the opening of the 1954 session of the California Legislature live on March 2 of that year ... almost 25 years to the day before C-SPAN started televising Congress and 37 years before the California Channel began similar telecasts.

-A non-factor in all this was the short-lived KTVU/36 in Stockton, to the south of Sacramento, which operated from December 18, 1953 to April 30, 1955 running mostly cheap syndicated programming and a few local programs before going dark ... although they inexplicably simulcast a few NBC shows with San Francisco's KRON-TV/4 -- among them Mr. Peepers, My Little Margie, Howdy Doody and You Bet Your Life -- during their final month of operation.
+A non-factor in all this was the short-lived KTVU/36, to the south of Sacramento, which operated from December 18, 1953 to April 30, 1955 running mostly cheap syndicated programming and a few local programs before going dark ... although they inexplicably simulcast a few NBC shows with San Francisco's KRON-TV/4 -- among them Mr. Peepers, My Little Margie, Howdy Doody and You Bet Your Life -- during their final month of operation.
 (They'll make a cameo in this story in a couple of paragraphs, though.)
 KCCC-TV, having seen two VHF competitors come on the air that year and spirit away its more attractive network affiliations, filed comments in the deintermixture hearings then in process proposing that "any VHF channel allocated for non-commercial use but not occupied be made available for commercial use" (at the time, the educational allocation on channel 6 had not yet been filed for, and would not go on the air until the beginning of 1959 as KVIE).

 To make matters worse, ABC was apparently not yet sending its entire network schedule to the west coast: Shows such as Wyatt Earp, Masquerade Party, The Lone Ranger, and "John Daly and the News" were absent from KCCC-TV's schedule and some of ABC's programs, such as Down You Go and Chance Of A Lifetime, weren't airing even on KGO-TV.